 Ultimate Guide to Tidy Your Home

-To inspire you on your journey, I have created an ultimate tidying and declutter guide, so that you can get started yourself.
+To inspire and support you in your tidying journey I have created the ultimate guide to tidy your home.
 In this guide we will go through all categories of the KonMari Method™ and I will give tips on how you can tidy and organize with the best and long-lasting results.

 Tidying is an intensive process and can be very confronting.
-It takes time, energy and persistence.
+It takes time, energy, and persistence.
 While tidying and organizing your wardrobe leads to a beautiful result that you enjoy every day, to declutter your basement is often not so joyful.
 It is therefore not unusual that people drop out halfway through.
 But this will not happen to you, you persist!
 Because if you are committed and you follow the method, your tidying festival is a once in a lifetime event!

-A KonMari Tidying journey starts with clear intentions and objectives.
+The KonMari Tidying journey starts with clear intentions and objectives.
+Defining your ideal lifestyle and living environment is a crucial step in the KonMari Method™ and the foundation of your transformation.
 Why do you want to tidy, what does your ideal daily life look like and what would you like to see different in your home?
-Defining your ideal lifestyle and living environment is a crucial step in the KonMari Method™.
-A clear vision guides you in your decision making and helps to stay motivated and focused in the process.
+A clear vision guides you in your decision making and motivates to stay focused in the process.

 photo by @ruxi.photo

-Before we discuss each category separately, I will tell you more about these steps.
+Before we discuss the different categories separately, let me tell you more about these three steps.

 Collect.
 This means collect everything!
 Including things that are stored elsewhere in your home and belong to the (sub)category you are working on.
-So, check your basement, your attic, hallway storage and ‘junk’ drawers and collect it all in one place.
+So, check your basement, your attic, hallway storage and ‘junk’ drawers.
 This way you get a clear grasp of how much of each type of thing you own.
-Collect everything in one place, this is called this the power of the pile, because it can be so confronting and powerful to see everything you own.
+Collect everything in one place, this is called this the power of the pile because it can be so confronting and powerful to see everything you own.
 And that is exactly the intention.
-You are confronted with your things, and with that… you are confronted with yourself.
+You are confronted with your things, and with that you are confronted with yourself.
 Sense what is going on in your body and mind when you look at the pile, this may just be your shifting point.

-Choose.
-One by one you take your belongings in your hand and ask yourself if it sparks joy.
-Concentrate on the things you want to keep, not the things you want to get rid of.
+Concentrate only on the things you want to keep, not the things you want to get rid of.
 If you are not sure yet you can make a 'maybe' stack and go through it again at the end.
-By then you will know exactly what you already have and what makes you happy, this makes it easier to make a definite choice.
-If you still cannot make a choice, don’t stress…. this specific item may be considered a sentimental item, you can set it aside until you get to the sentimental category.
-Let go of the things you don't like in a respectful way.
+By then you will know exactly what you already have and what makes you happy, this will make it easier to make a definite decision.
+Do not stress if you are not ready to decide, this specific item may be considered a sentimental item to you.
+You can set it aside until you get to the category of sentimental items.
+Let go of the things you do not want to keep in a respectful way.
 All your belongings have served a purpose and taught you a lesson.
 Express your appreciation and gratitude for this, say thank you and let go.

 Store.
-After it is clear which items you keep, you can turn your attention and energy to storing these cherished items.
+Once it is clear which belongings you want to keep, you can turn your attention and energy to storing these cherished items.
 Create simple and easily accessible storage solutions for long-lasting results and ease of use.
-The most important aspect of storing is to designate a home for each and every item!
+The most important aspect of storing is to designate a home for every item!
 A place where your item always returns to, to rest and recharge until you use it again.
-Store the different categories together as much as possible and use Marie Kondo's signature folding and vertical storage method.
-This saves a lot of space and ensures that your items are organized in a convenient, accessible and clear way.

-Now that your closets, cupboards and shelves are empty you have the opportunity to rearrange your belongings more efficiently and optimize your storage space.
-Use boxes and baskets, but don't buy anything new.
-Probably, you have boxes that you can use.
-In addition, it is important to know that until you have tidied up your entire house, all storage space is temporary.
-So, you can always optimize your storage, rearrange and replace items if necessary.
+Now that your closets, cupboards, and shelves are empty you have created the opportunity to rearrange your belongings more efficiently and optimize your storage space.
+Use boxes and baskets, but do not buy anything new.
+Most likely, you have boxes in the house that you can use like shoe boxes.
+In addition, it is important to know that, until you have tidied up your entire house, all storage space is temporary.
+So, you can always optimize your storage, rearrange, and replace items if necessary.

 Let’s get started!

 Collect.
 Gather all your clothes from all corners of your house and make a big pile on your bed.
-You can divide the clothing into subcategories such as pants, tops, jackets and underwear.
 Take a good look at the pile and feel what is happening inside of you.
 Most people have three times as much as they think they do and only wear a fraction of what they own.
 This is your motivation to start tidying your clothes.
 Do you feel anxiety about having to let go, do you feel overwhelmed by the amount of clothes you own or are you simply excited to get started?
 I recommend you tackle all your clothes at once, but if you do not have the time, I suggest you divide your clothes into subcategories.

 Store.
 Now that your wardrobe is empty, this is a chance to rearrange it optimally.
-Arrange clothes that you want to hang from the left (long items) to the right (shorter item).
-Make sure your clothes can breathe by not hanging them too close together.
-Also, color code from dark to light for a calming effect.
-Anything that can be folded needs to be folded into compact, little rectangles that stand up on their own, and can be stored vertically in a box or basket in your closet.
+Any pieces that can be folded needs to be folded into compact, little rectangles that stand up on their own, and can be stored vertically in a box, basket, or drawer in your closet.
 This saves space and looks neat.
 You can also fold your socks and your underwear deserves a special place in your closet, add a scented sachet for extra joy.

 photo by @simplyserene.ch

 Books are perceived as one of the most difficult categories to tidy.
-People often associate stages of life with books.
-Your childhood, study time, work careers, interests that come and go.
+People often associate stages of their life with books.
+Childhood memories, studying, working careers and interests that come and go.
 All our books contain information that we have ever gained when we read it, or information we want or think we should acquire.
-It may feels like losing of this knowledge, when you let go of the book.
+It may feel like losing this knowledge when you let go of the book.
 A full bookcase is also often seen as a status symbol.
 However, the information that you really want to maintain is already anchored and integrated in you, so you do not have to physically keep the books.
 And the information in your old study books may be outdated by now.
-With this in mind, let's start.
+With this in mind, let’s start.

 Collect.
 Collect all your books from all over the house in one place, including cookbooks, art books, novels, readers of courses and table books.
-Divide the books into subcategories.
-Hold them and tap on your books to wake them up.
+Divide the books into subcategories if you desire.
+Tap on your books to wake them up.
 Books generally stand in the bookcase for years on end without being touched.
 Your books have fallen asleep, they become part of your background and you don’t even notice or identify them anymore.
-Which is basically dead energy.
-Bring them alive!
+Which is basically dead energy, so bring them alive!

 photo by @jenniferscholl.ceramics

 This category evokes quite a bit of resistance among many people, but there is a lot of benefit to be gained when you have minimalized and organized your papers.
-Approach this category with commitment and you will be so relieved when you’re done.
+Approach this category with commitment and you will be so relieved when you are done.

 Collect.
 Collect all your papers in one place, make sure to check drawers, bags, cupboards, office area, hallway, anywhere you may keep paperwork.
 If you keep administration in boxes in the attic, find them and bring them down.
 Sit down at a table and get comfortable.

 Choose.
-You can now look at your papers one by one and decide whether or not to keep it.
-Don't throw anything away that you are unsure about, check first or search online if these papers need to be kept.
+You can now look at your papers one by one and decide whether to keep it.
+Do not throw anything away that you are unsure about, check first or search online if these papers need to be kept.
 This is different for every country.
 When discarding papers make sure to shred any documents that contain private data.

 The basic rule is that almost all papers can be discarded.
 There are three categories of papers that need to be kept:

-- Papers needed for a limited period of time (warranties, current course material)
+- Papers needed for a limited period (contracts, insurance, tax related papers, current course material)

 Photo by @simplyserene.ch

-The bathroom is the ultimate space to surround yourself with all the products you love, that will make you feel beautiful and improve your self-esteem.
-We accumulate a lot of lotions, soaps and all kinds of beauty supplies in the bathroom.
+The bathroom is the ultimate space to surround yourself with all the products you love.
+Products that make you feel beautiful and improve your self-esteem.
+We accumulate a lot of lotions, soaps, and all kinds of beauty supplies in the bathroom.
 Time to review everything critically for optimal bathroom comfort and joy.

 Collect.
-Collect all your items from the bathroom cupboards, drawers, shelves and surfaces.
-Check the rest of your home for beauty & care-products and don't forget any appliances, hand cream, lip balm, nail clippers, hair dryers, styling tools, shavers, electrical toothbrushes.
+Collect all your items from the bathroom cupboards, drawers, shelves, and surfaces.
+Check the rest of your home for beauty & care-products and do not forget any appliances, hand cream, lip balm, nail clippers, hair dryers, styling tools, shavers, electrical toothbrushes.
 Sort everything into categories and pile them in front of you.

 Choose.
 Hold each item, ask yourself if it sparks joy and be critical, especially when you have multiple variants of a product.
 Which products are your absolute favorite, and which ones are not being used?
-Don’t forget to check the expiry date.
+Do not forget to check the expiry date.

 photo by @simplyserene.ch